 Growing cannabis indoors requires a series of choices, and the first decision you’ll need to make is which strain you want to grow.
 You may already have a particular strain in mind, in which case, you’ll need to find an online seed bank that sells that strain.
 If you’re not committed to a specific strain, then luckily, it’s easy to browse online and find a seed that you think will work for you.
 When shopping online seed banks, it’s important to learn how to navigate the world of buying cannabis seeds online.

-When buying seeds, you’ll notice that they usually come in three options: feminized seeds, autoflower seeds, and regular seeds.
+Once you’ve made that decision, you’ll see there’s another big decision to make when buying seeds.
+You’ll notice that they usually come in three options: feminized seeds, autoflower seeds, and regular seeds.

 Simply put, feminized seeds are seeds that produce all female plants.
 Since female cannabis seeds are the ones that produce buds, buying feminized seeds takes the guesswork out of how many of your seeds will actually produce potent cannabis plants.
 A lot of growers prefer feminized seeds because they save a lot of time and money in the early stages of the marijuana growing process.
 If you’re buying your seeds from a reputable seed bank, you can almost always guarantee that your feminized seeds will flower the way that they should.